-The first things that drew my attention was a large pool of water, which is actually Japan’s oldest swimming pool!
+The first thing that drew my attention was a large pool of water, which is actually Japan’s oldest swimming pool!
 Today, you can see koi fish swimming peacefully in the water, however, this was once a place when samurai-in-training would wear weighted practice armor and swim while practicing battle moves.
 This was to train them in the case of a mid-battle river or moat crossing.
-Swimming was always my favorite subject so I asked a staff member if visitors can swim here, and unfortunately the answer was no. It’s too bad, but I probably wouldn’t have lasted long trying to swim in weighted armor...
-Maybe it’s better that this isn’t an option!
+Swimming was always my favorite subject so I asked a staff member if visitors could swim here, and unfortunately the answer was no. It’s too bad, but I probably wouldn’t have lasted long trying to swim in weighted armor...
+Maybe it is better this way!
 My disappointment evaporated when we walked over to the archery course.

 3. Try out Japanese archery or “Kyūdō”

-The archery course is shaded be a classic style wooden roof, and there are a variety of classic Japanese style bows to practice with.
+The archery course is shaded by a classic-style wooden roof, and there are a variety of classic Japanese-style bows to practice with.
 There is a lot of space to sit and watch your friends and see who can hit the target the best.
 Even if you come alone, the male and female archery teachers are really kind and will give you lots of pointers and advice.

 4. Decorate some traditional crafts to take home